franck-gaspoz/CommandLine.NetCore/README.md

 # Versions history

-`1.0.9` - 05/02/2023
+`1.0.9` - 08/06/2023
+- add support of mapping for parameters having arguments concrete values types in command lambda operation (not Opt,Param,.. but the values types inside it)
 - fix bug GetValue when not setted option
-- add support of mapping for parameters having arguments concrete values types in command lambda operation
+- migrate help,test and get-info commands operations methods with concrete type mapping
+- improve mapping errors feedback
 - add SyntaxMatcherDispatcherException and subclasses

 `1.0.8` - 01/14/2023